-We use SAGE III/ISS data is recently released(version 5.2) data for all the analyses described in this paper.
-The changes occurred introduced in version 5.2 are described in the version 5.2 release notes (https://sage.nasa.gov/wp/wp-content/uploads/
+A newer version (version 5.2) of SAGE III/ISS data is recently released.
+The changes occurred in version 5.2 are described in the version 5.2 release notes (https://sage.nasa.gov/wp/wp-content/uploads/2021/07/SAGEIII\Release\Notes\v5.2.pdf).

-- 2021/07/SAGEIII_Release_Notes_v5.2.pdf).
 Some of the broad changes in the solar product in version 5.2 includes non-smoothing of solar data products, altitude registration correction and an automated "QA" process.
-While SAGE III/ISS aerosol extinction measurements have been used for validation, comparison and long-term climatology purposes (e.g. Bourassa et al., 2019; Rieger et al., 2019; Kar et al., 2019; Kovilakam et al., 2020), a negative bias in the aerosol channels (521, 602, and 676 nm) close to Chappius band has been recently noted (Wang et al., 2020) Opthe Chappuis ozone absorption band - 85 is present in the v5.2 aerosol data (Wang et al., 2020) Optand caution must be used in using those aerosol extinction coefficient measurements.
+While SAGE III/ISS aerosol extinction measurements have been used for validation, comparison and long-term climatology purposes (e.g. Bourassa et al., 2019; Rieger et al., 2019; Kar et al., 2019; Kovilakam et al., 2020), a negative bias in the aerosol channels (521, 602, and 676 nm) close to Chappius band has been recently noted (Wang et al., 2020).
 This reported bias is currently being investigated.
+SAGE III/ISS makes measurement similar to SAGE II up to a line-of-sight (LOS) optical depth close to 7.
+We, therefore follow the TV13 method to first terminate each profile at the first altitude at which aerosol extinction exceeds 2 X10-2 km-1 or the LOS optical depth exceeds 7.